deltachat/deltachat-core/README.md

 ## License

-Licensed under the GPLv3, see [LICENSE](./LICENSE) file for details.
+Licensed under the MPL 2.0 see [LICENSE](./LICENSE) file for details.

 Copyright © 2017, 2018 Björn Petersen and Delta Chat contributors.